 These procedural requirements apply to all Doctor of Philosophy (PhD) students in literature, English education, writing, rhetorics, and literacies, and linguistics and applied linguistics.
 This timeline is typical for someone who already has a Master of Arts in English and is a teaching assistant in our department.
 Others-for example, those who are not TAs-may proceed at a faster rate.
-You must get these items checked off and signed every year by the program director or co-director or your PhD committee chair.
-At the end of every academic year, students should return the signed page to the Graduate Program Manager in LL 543B, keeping a copy for themselves and providing a copy to their chair if desired.
-This PhD Progress Report timeline must be submitted annually by February 15 or registration for research/dissertation hours may be placed on hold for the fall semester.
+You must get these items checked off and signed every year by the area program director or co-director or your PhD committee chair.
+Students must return the signed page to the Graduate Program Manager, keeping a copy for themselves and providing a copy to their chair if desired.
+This PhD Progress Report timeline is due February 15 or registration for research/dissertation hours may be placed on hold for the fall semester.
 Lack of progress to degree can be grounds for dismissal from the program.
 Also, lack of progress to degree can be grounds for loss of one's TAship.
 The graduate student is notified of lack of progress prior to steps toward dismissal.
 See the Satisfactory Academic Progress Policy in this Handbook.
 Note: students must maintain continuous enrollment in the PhD program.

-Download the Timeline form.
+Download the Timeline form